 At the time of writing the MCC does not prescribe a policy on how to use ID credentials.
 They could be used as long-term credentials to obtain short-term credentials for use for a service, or they could be directly used as working credentials.

-decentral PKI
+Decentral PKI

 One of the principles of the MCP is to make do without a global notion of trust: in the international context of the MCP, it cannot be expected that all parties trust each other and each other’s security management uniformly.
 Rather the goal of the MCP is to provide the transparency that enables organizations to decide on whom to trust in which context, and to provide the technical framework to translate such decisions into executable policies.
 This motivates the following requirements: